itsOwen/itsOwen/README.md

 Hey there 👋

-I'm Owen, a data analyst and self-taught software developer.
+I'm Owen, a software developer.
 I specialize in Python development, data analysis, and machine learning.
 I'm passionate about leveraging technology to solve complex problems and create innovative solutions.

 Want to know more about me?
 [Check out my portfolio.](https://owensingh.com/)